BytemarkHosting/flexnbd-c/README.txt

       --sock /tmp/flex-source.sock
   Migration started
   [1]  + 9648 done       build/flexnbd serve --addr 0.0.0.0 --port 4778
+  [2]  + 9651 done       build/flexnbd listen --addr 0.0.0.0 --port 4779
   $

-Note that because the file is so small in this case, we see the source server quit soon after we start the migration.
+Note that because the file is so small in this case, we see the source server quit soon after we start the migration, and the destination exited at roughly the same time.

-We can check the status of the destination server, to ensure that it took control:

-  $ flexnbd status --sock /tmp/flex-dest.sock
-  is_mirroring=false has_control=true

 BUGS
 ----